 Then look to see if they are actually eating what they buy.
 Sometimes the elderly will not eat as much as they should, and food might be going to waste.

 When your parent is older, they will need to see the doctor more often.
-If you or another loved one lives nearby, it is a good idea that someone should attend a doctor’s office visit with your parent.
+If you or another loved one lives nearby, it is a good idea that someone should attend a doctor’s office visit with your Mom or Dad.
 Many times the senior will not remember what the doctor said or misrepresent to you what the doctor has told them.
 Having someone who can take notes and inform the rest of the family is key.
 Plus, you can make sure your parent is following the directions of their doctor.

 They probably are taking several prescriptions.
 Are they taking the medications correctly?
 Look at the bottles and the dates on the bottle to see if the medications are being taken.
 Have someone take the medications and place them into a weekly or monthly pillbox to avoid any confusion about whether they have taken the medication or not.
 There are a variety of these organizers available, ranging from those with enough compartments for two or more daily doses for each day of the week to those that sound an alarm when it’s time to take the medication.